 H.P.
-Acthar Gel is a hormone (adrenocorticotropic hormone – ACTH) that works by stimulating the body to produce more adrenocortical hormones (corticosteroids, glucocorticoids).
+Acthar Gel (adrenocorticotropic hormone or ACTH), marketed by Mallinckrodt Pharmaceuticals, is a hormone that works by stimulating the body to produce more adrenocortical hormones.
 It is used to treat conditions caused by allergies, breathing issues, blood or endocrine problems, arthritis, skin or eye problems, bowel inflammation, certain cancers, and multiple sclerosis (MS).

-ACTH is available for people with MS who don’t tolerate the side effects of high doses of corticosteroids, prefer self-injection, have been treated without success with cortiscosteroids, or have difficulty receiving intravenous medication.
+Acthar Gel is available for people with MS who do not tolerate the side effects from high doses of corticosteroids, prefer self-injection, have been treated without success with corticosteroids, or have difficulty receiving medication into their bloodstream.

-The most common side effects of H.P.
-Acthar are similar to those of steroids: fluid retention, changes in blood sugar, increased blood pressure, behavior and mood changes and changes in appetite and weight.
+The most common side effects of Acthar Gel are similar to those of steroids and include fluid retention, changes in blood sugar, increased blood pressure, behavior and mood changes, and changes in appetite and weight.

 Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.